Winterthur Program in American Material Culture: M.A.

 Academic writing sample (minimum seven pages, maximum 20 pages)

 Supplemental application (includes required supplemental short essay prompt)

-Following holistic review of all applications, 16 selected applicants will be invited to participate in a three-day weekend of required in-person interviews at the Winterthur Museum (generally scheduled for the second or third Thursday through Saturday each March).
-Reasonable costs for attending interview weekend are covered by the museum.
+Following holistic review of all applications, 16 selected applicants will be invited to participate in a virtual interview weekend in early March.

 All admitted students receive a fellowship that provides full tuition and an annual stipend.
-Application for the program/fellowship is through the University of Delaware’s Office of Graduate and Professional Education.
+Application for the program/fellowship is through the University of Delaware’s Graduate College.
 Consult the program’s website for current information.
-In order to be considered, all application materials, including GRE scores, must be received no later than January 4, 2022.
+In order to be considered, all application materials must be received no later than January 3, 2023.
 Admission is by fellowship only.

 January 5: Final deadline to apply

 The 2023-2024 UD graduate student tuition rate per credit hour is $1028.